GSEs and sense of Congress about them

 (2) In 1996, the Department of Housing and Urban Development required that 42 percent ofFannie Mae’s and Freddie Mac’s mortgage financing should go to borrowers with income levels below the median for a given area.

-(3) In 2004, the Department of Housing and Urban Development revised those goals, increasing them to 56 percent of their overall mortgage purchases by 2008, and additionally mandated that 18 percent of all mortgage purchases by Fannie Mae and Freddie Mac be ‘‘special affordable’’ loans made to borrowers with incomes less than 60 percent of an area’s median income, a target that ultimately increased to 28 percent for 2008.
+18 percent of all mortgage purchases by Fannie Mae and Freddie Mac be ‘‘special affordable’’ loans made to borrowers with incomes less than 60 percent of an area’s median income, a target that ultimately increased to 28 percent for 2008.

 (4) To help fulfill those mandated affordable housing goals, in 1995 the Department of Housing and Urban Development authorized Fannie Mae and Freddie Mac to purchase subprime securities that included loans made to low-income borrowers.